2023 Governance Review

 Directors of the UVSS are undergraduate students elected by undergraduate students, as well as representatives from five Advocacy Groups.

-There are four types of directors:
+There are five types of directors:

 There are five Lead Directors who are elected to the UVSS and are full-time employees of the UVSS for their elected one-year term: